-An independent institution, created for the settlement of sports-related disputes.
+An independent institution, tailor-made for the settlement of sports-related disputes.

 How is it different to standard commercial/investment arbitration?

-It functions mainly as an appeals body, rather than a trier of fact (though it does some of the second when agreements allow).
-CAS spends most of its time reviewing decisions issued by sports federations.
+It functions mainly as an appeals body, rather than a trier of fact so to speak (though it does perform this function when the agreement demands).
+So CAS spends most of its time reviewing decisions issued by sports federations.

-There’s also a difference in how parties opt in to CAS.
-In “normal” arbitration, the sides have usually signed an arbitration agreement – a contract.
-But many sportspeople have CAS imposed upon them when in the small print of a sporting body’s code or an event’s rules.
+There’s also a difference in how parties agree to CAS.
+Regular users of arbitration have usually signed a contract.
+But many sportspeople have acquiescence to CAS imposed upon them when they agree to their sporting body’s code, or to an event’s rules.

 What kinds of cases are most common?

-The two biggest categories of work are disputes about football contracts and transfers, and doping.
-The court has a separate, dedicated list of arbitrators for football disputes.
-The doping work arises because the World Anti-Doping Code – signed by hundreds of sporting organisations and Olympic committees – contains a mandatory reference to CAS for appeals by international athletes.
+The majority of cases seem to be disputes about football contracts and transfers, or doping.
+The court has a separate, dedicated list of arbitrators for football disputes, while the World Anti-Doping Code contains a mandatory reference to CAS for appeals by international athletes.

-In addition, since 1996, CAS has provided on-site dispute resolution for each summer and winter Olympic Games – and latterly – for the FIFA World Cup.
-For each of these games or tournaments CAS forms a special ad hoc division.
+Since 1996, though, CAS has also served as the on-site dispute resolution body for each Summer and Winter Olympic Games – and more recently, the FIFA World Cup – for which it forms special ad hoc divisions.

 What do those ad hoc divisions do?

-They’re a mini, on-site version of CAS.
-They set up an office in the host city, for the duration of the Games, that can accept filings from participants or sports entities.
+Usually, they set up an office in the host city, for the duration of the Games, that can accept filings from participants or sports entities.

-The president of the division establishes a panel (or sole arbitrator) and offers all potential parties the chance to argue at a hearing.
-There are no written submissions outside of the request; and decisions are rendered within 24 hours.
-Working in real time this way has meant some of CAS’s work has been pretty groundbreaking.
+The president then establishes a panel (or sole arbitrator) and offers all potential parties the chance to argue at a hearing.
+There are no written submissions outside of the request.
+Decisions are rendered within 24 hours.
+As a result of this real-time work, some of CAS’s work has been pretty groundbreaking.

-Well, in Salt Lake City, for example, an arbitral tribunal ordered a witness not to flee the jurisdiction – in a dispute about the judging of figure skating.
-It’s seen as the first time arbitrators have ever asserted such a power.
+Well, in Salt Lake City, for example, an arbitral tribunal ordered a potential witness not to leave the jurisdiction during a dispute about the judging of figure skating.
+It’s thought to be the first time arbitrators have ever asserted such a power.
 And at the London 2012 Olympics, Swedish triathlete Lisa Nordén sought a reinterpretation of a photo finish after being placed second.
 CAS ruled that it couldn’t hear the dispute as it was against a field-of-play decision.

-Most of the time, though, the disputes that occur during the Games are about qualification and eligibility.
+Most of the time, though, the disputes that occur mid-games are about qualification and eligibility.

 Is there a doctrine of precedent?